langfuse/langfuse-docs/pages/guides/cookbook/integration_llama_index_posthog_mistral.md

 ## What is PostHog?

 [PostHog](https://posthog.com/) is a popular choice for product analytics.
-Combining Langfuse's LLM analytics with PostHog's product analytics makes it easy to answer questions about your app like:
+Combining Langfuse's LLM analytics with PostHog's product analytics makes it easy to:

-*   "What are my LLM costs by customer, model, and in total?"
+- **Analyze User Engagement**: Determine how often users interact with specific LLM features and understand their overall activity patterns.
-*   "Does interacting with LLM features correlate with other metrics (retention, usage, revenue, etc.)?"
+- **Correlate Feedback with Behavior**: See how user feedback captured in Langfuse correlates with user behavior in PostHog.
-*   "How does the user feedback that I capture in Langfuse correlate with user behavior in PostHog?"
+- **Monitor LLM Performance**: Track and analyze metrics such as model cost, latency, and user feedback to optimize LLM performance.

-## **How to build a Simple RAG app with LlamaIndex and Mistral**
+## How to build a Simple RAG app with LlamaIndex and Mistral

 In this example, we create a chat app that answers questions about how to care for hedgehogs.
 LlamaIndex vectorizes a [hedgehog care guide](https://www.pro-igel.de/downloads/merkblaetter_engl/wildtier_engl.pdf) using the [Mistral 8x22B model](https://docs.mistral.ai/getting-started/models/).
 Then, all model generations are traced using Langfuse's [LLamaIndex integration](https://langfuse.com/docs/integrations/llama-index/get-started).